Kentucky Bankruptcy Exemption keep your property!

 Keeping a home in a Chapter 7 or Chapter 13 bankruptcy is simple.
 You simply keep the payments current and keep the property insured.
-The lender only wants the account up to date.
+The lender normally only wants the account up to date.
 The court only wants property if there is too much equity.
-A Chapter 13 will allow you up to 5 years to catch payments up if you are behind.
+A Chapter 13 will allow you up to 5 years to catch payments up if you are behind with no risk of losing property.
 And a Chapter 13 can be filed immediately after a Chapter 7 to save a home.
 You just don’t get a second discharge because you have not waited the time period.
 But you can file the save the home.

 If the property has a second mortgage with no equity you may be able to destroy the second mortgage by stripping the second mortgage.
 For a complete chart of Kentucky Federal Exemptions see the subpage and chart.

 The Bankruptcy Manual fully discusses exemptions and how to keep your property in Bankruptcy.
 Download your free copy.